smorrrs/Shadow-Tactics-Resources/level_guide.md

 ## Myougi Pass
-The drugged alcohol only works if the servant brings it to them, so killing her prohibits that strategy.
+The drugged alcohol only works if the servant brings it to the guards, so taking out the servant prohibits that strategy.

 ## Sunpu Castle